Fourth Degree Criminal Possession Of Stolen Property: New York Penal Law 165.45

 Our team of lawyers has vast experience in prosecution.
 This means we KNOW how prosecutors think because we are prosecutors.
 We’re likely to understand the types of things that a prosecutor will respond to and we’ll work hard to get your case either dismissed, reduced to a lesser charge, or in the event of someone coming to us to represent them during sentencing, we’ll make sure that you get the lightest possible sentence.
 Whatever your ideal outcome is, we can obtain it for you!

 Call us today or write to us here to see what our tough team of experienced lawyers can do to protect you from being convicted of fourth degree criminal possession of stolen property.
-No matter what your situation is, we can get you the best possible outcome for your case.
+No matter what your situation is, we can get you the possible outcome for your case.

 May 17, 2018